-- PO1 An ability to independently carry out research/ investigation and development to solve practical problems. - PO2 An ability to write and present a substantial technical report/document. - PO3 Students should be able to demonstrate a degree of mastery over the area of industrial drives and control specialization of the problem.
-The mastery should be at level higher than the requirements in the appropriate bachelor program. - PO4 The student will be able to apply critical and innovative skills to model design and develop simulation software solutions to solve the problems of power electronic converters and drives. - PO5 Students will be able to analyze and design different types of renewable energy generation topologies for various electrical applications. - PO6 Students will be able to acquire knowledge in state-of-the-art technologies, with effective communication.
+PO1: An ability to independently carry out research /investigation and development work to solve practical problems PO2: An ability to write and present a substantial technical report/document PO3: Students should be able to demonstrate a degree of mastery over the area as per the specialization of the program.
+The mastery should be at a level higher than the requirements in the appropriate bachelor program PO4: To develop appropriate power electronic converters for sustainable energy technologies.
+PO5: Students will be able to analyze and design different types of renewable energy generation topologies for various electrical applications.
+PO6: The student will be able to design, analyze and conduct experiments for practical power electronic systems.